Plugin Complexity Tiers

 from __future__ import annotations

-from typing import TYPE_CHECKING
+from typing import TYPE_CHECKING, Any

-from dvp_cms.kernel.plugin import Plugin
+from dvp_cms.plugins.base import Plugin

 from dvp_cms.plugins.hookspec import ContentLifecycleHooks